The following is a policy brief by the Institute for Peace & Diplomacy.

+Figure 1.
 Source: Defense Priorities

 With such a massive turn to sanctions as the coercive measure of choice by the North Atlantic bloc, one would presume that they are empirically shown to be extremely effective at influencing regime behavior.
 Yet, evidence for their success is scant.
 And when they do modify behavior, it is often to make their target more aggressive and confrontational, raising the potential for conflict.